Life is not a set niche why should my blog be any different?

 Just so nobody misunderstands me

-You Niche Nazis need to take a step back and acknowledge that we multifaceted bloggers deserve a place in the blogging world and we have a purpose, many as a matter of fact. 😉 If you can not do that, go stick your head in a blog post and regurgitate another post about the same boring subject you have been writing about for the last three years.
+You Niche Nazis need to take a step back and acknowledge that we multifaceted bloggers deserve a place in the blogging world, we have a purpose, many as a matter of fact. 😉 If you can not do that, you are too closed minded for me to pay attention to your writings.

-When all is said and done.
-Go for it.
+For everyone else, when all is said and done, go for it.
 Do not let anyone deter you from your vision and goals.
 Own it.
 Be true to yourself.

 Dear Readers and Blog Friends